bobymoby/nixos/README.md

 # Windows setup

--   Do the steps from this answer and it's comments: https://askubuntu.com/a/1251469 https://forums.linuxmint.com/viewtopic.php?t=344835
+-   Do the steps from this answer and it's comments: https://askubuntu.com/a/1251469 https://forums.linuxmint.com/viewtopic.php?t=344835.

-# Useful commands

--   `nh os switch -u`
--   `nh home switch`
--   `nh clean all`

 # Known issues

--   command-not-found might not work even after running setup-scripts.
-It is currently not supported with flakes
+-   command-not-found might not work even after running setup-scripts. https://github.com/NixOS/nixpkgs/issues/171054
 -   X sometimes hangs after suspend and closes all windows. https://github.com/NVIDIA/open-gpu-kernel-modules/issues/472
+-   Chromium-based/Electron apps have problems with resizing. https://github.com/hyprwm/Hyprland/issues/6552
+-   Gruvbox theme nixpkgs package does not provide some of the themes. https://github.com/NixOS/nixpkgs/issues/323833
+-   Sound device idling causes a pop sound.
+Might be fixed in some of the latest commits.
+Requires further testing.
+-   Wifi sometimes does not work after using windows due to a windows issue.